Signal

-These relationships are presented as network context for launch, routing, and strategic support.
-Formal rights, endorsements, exclusivity, and transaction terms are governed by signed agreements where applicable.
+These relationships are presented as launch and routing context.
+Formal rights, endorsements, exclusivity, use of marks, and transaction terms remain governed by signed agreements where applicable.

 Community and literacy relationship through Antonio, connecting resilient-building conversations to civic trust, education, and local impact.